-Secondary asbestos exposure is often just as dangerous as firsthand exposure.
-Family members or friends who are exposed to the toxin secondhand are also at risk for developing asbestos-related diseases.
-Asbestos tends to cling to the clothing, skin, or hair of those who work with it.
+The mineral’s fibers tend to cling to the clothing, skin, or hair of those who work with or around it.
 These microscopic fibers are often tracked into the home, and end up embedded in furniture, carpet, and even in the laundry room.
-Fibers that are knocked loose can become airborne, exposing friends or relatives.
+Fibers that are knocked loose can become airborne, exposing friends or relatives to the toxic dust.

-Primary exposure occurs when a person works directly with the minerals or is exposed to an area with asbestos, and then unknowingly ingests asbestos fibers when inhaling or swallowing the dust.
+Primary exposure occurs when a person works directly with asbestos or is exposed to an area containing it, and then unknowingly ingests its airborne fibers when inhaling or swallowing the dust.
 However, the same risks and health issues arise when people are exposed to asbestos indirectly.
-Something that looks as simple as a pile of dust could actually be housing the carcinogen that causes mesothelioma, asbestosis, and other cancers.
+Something that looks as simple as a pile of dust could actually be housing the carcinogen that primarily causes mesothelioma, as well as other illnesses.

-Those who are indirectly exposed to asbestos may come into contact with the toxic dust by doing laundry, interacting with furniture and having physical contact with a person housing the fibers.
-Asbestos is very difficult to wash out of clothes, and typical machines do not effectively wash out the fibers.
-It is recommended that any clothes or furniture that have been exposed to asbestos be properly disposed of and thrown away.
+Those who are indirectly exposed to asbestos may come into contact with the toxic fibers by doing laundry, interacting with furniture, or having physical contact with a person who works around, with, or handles it.
+The fibers are very difficult to wash out of clothes, and typical machines do not effectively wash them out.
+It’s recommended that any clothes or furniture that have been exposed to asbestos fibers be properly disposed of and thrown away.

-Asbestos and asbestos products were commercially used for many different purposes due to their heat resistance properties.
-To this day, materials containing asbestos are still found in homes and workplaces, as it was widely used in wall and roofing sheets, gutters, pipes, insulation, and ceiling and floor tiles.
-Some of the occupations at risk for asbestos exposure include, but are not limited to:
+Asbestos and products containing the mineral were commercially used for many different purposes due to their heat resistance properties.
+To this day, asbestos materials are still found in homes and workplaces, as it was widely used in wall and roofing sheets, gutters, pipes, insulation, and ceiling and floor tiles.
+Some of the occupations at risk for exposure include, but are not limited to:

 - Construction workers